gwc11/FavoriteCars/README.md

+The purpose of this project is to further devlop my HTML formatting and CSS styling skills, and to start implementing simple JavaScript functions within my work as well.
-The purpose of this project is to practice and further devlop my HTML, CSS, and JavaScript proficiency.
-I intend to experiment with various ideas and concepts by showcasing some of my favorite cars throughout various media.
+The use of this website is to serve as a simple way to talk about some of my favorite cars throughout various forms of media.